Huda Akil: Honors and awards

 Akil is a decorated scientist, who has been the recipient of numerous awards throughout her career.
 In 1993, she received the National Institute on Drug Abuse Pacesetter Award.
-The following year she was the co-recipient, with Dr. Stanley Watson, of the Robert J. and Claire Pasarow Foundation Medical Research Award for Neuropsychiatry.
-In 1998, Dr. Akil was honored with the Sachar Award from Columbia University and the Bristol Myers Squibb Unrestricted Research Funds Award.
+The following year she was the co-recipient, with Stanley Watson, of the Robert J. and Claire Pasarow Foundation Medical Research Award for Neuropsychiatry.
+In 1998, Akil was honored with the Sachar Award from Columbia University and the Bristol Myers Squibb Unrestricted Research Funds Award.
 She accepted the John P. McGovern Award in Behavioral Sciences from the American Academy of Arts and Sciences in 2006 and in 2007 was the recipient of the Society for Neuroscience Mika Salpeter Lifetime Achievement Award and the Patricia Goldman-Rakic Prize for Cognitive Neuroscience.
-Within the past five years Dr. Akil has continued to receive awards for her outstanding research, which include, the Paul Hoch Distinguished Research Service Award from the American College of Neuropsychopharmacology in 2010, the 2012 Sarnat Prize from the Institute of Medicine with Dr. Watson, and the AAMC 2013 Award for Distinguished Research in the Biomedical Sciences.
+Within the past five years Akil has continued to receive awards for her research, which include, the Paul Hoch Distinguished Research Service Award from the American College of Neuropsychopharmacology in 2010, the 2012 Sarnat Prize from the Institute of Medicine with Watson, and the AAMC 2013 Award for Distinguished Research in the Biomedical Sciences.
+In 2023 she was awarded the Gruber Prize in Neuroscience and the National Medal of Science.